wur-bioinformatics/introduction-to-bioinformatics/week1.md

 2.  **interoperability**: Ontologies facilitate the sharing and integration of data and knowledge across different research groups, institutions, and databases.
 They enable computers systems process data more accurately, leading to more meaningful analyses and discoveries.
 3.  **scientific reasoning**: By organizing information in a logical and structured way, ontologies help researchers generate hypotheses, design experiments, and validate findings more effectively.

+Ontologies typically form a hierarchy, where specific terms point to more generic terms.
+More generally, most ontologies are represented as a graph, where ontology terms are the nodes and relationships between terms are edges.
+As such, one ontology term may have more than one parent term.

 A variety of ontologies are frequently used in the life sciences, some of which are discussed in greater detail below.

 (sec_go)=